preeyanka09/My-Learnings/Project4/EC2-RDS/README.md

-# 🚀 Connect an EC2 Instance to RDS MySQL database
+# 🚀 Connect an EC2 Instance to RDS MySQL database to perform database CRUD Operations
 This project demonstrates a clean approach for connecting an Amazon EC2 instance to Amazon RDS MySQL database.
 ## 🔐 Key Steps overview
 - Created an IAM Role.